Chase Young, Montez Sweat learning the ‘cost of doing business’ as pass rushers

 Scheme adjustments, like alignment changes or stunts that force an offensive line to change its protection, can sometimes help to counter the double-team blocks.

 “Well, part of it is depending on what type of protection they have, there’s going to be some people that are going to be singled up.
 Those guys have to win,” Rivera said.
 “They really, truly do.
 Secondly, the guys that are getting doubled have to put it upon themselves to understand how to rush the doubles, how to attack them.
-That’s one of the things that we have been talking about, we’ve been working with in terms of getting both Chase and Montez to understand what’s going to happen.
+That’s one of the things that we have been talking about; we’ve been working with in terms of getting both Chase and Montez to understand what’s going to happen.

 “Part of it is understanding that if I’m going to get this action from this guy, will I attack it that way?”
 Rivera continued.
 “If I’m getting this, then I go ahead and do that?
 They have to understand exactly what is going to benefit them as far as attacking double teams.”